 Evaluation of the Drive Project - A three-year pilot to address high risk, high harm perpetrators of domestic abuse

-DownloadThe University of Bristol undertook an independent, three-year, evaluation of The Drive Project during its first phase of delivery (2016-2019).
-The evaluation concluded that The Drive Project reduces abuse and the risk perpetrators pose.
-Key findings include:
+DownloadThe University of Bristol undertook an independent, three-year evaluation of the Drive Project during its first phase of delivery (2016-2019).
+The evaluation concluded that the Drive Project reduces abuse and the risk that domestic abuse perpetrators pose.

 - Reduction of risk: For the duration of the intervention, IDVAs reported the risk to the victim reduced either moderately or significantly in 82% of cases.

-- Reduction in police involvement: Police data shows a 30% reduction in number of criminal DVA incidents for Drive service users in 6 months after the intervention compared to Evaluation of the Drive Project – Executive Summary6 months before.
+- Reduction in police involvement: Police data shows a 30% reduction in number of criminal DVA incidents for Drive Project service users in 6 months after the intervention compared to 6 months before.
 By comparison, there was no change for control group perpetrators for the same period.

 An executive summary of the evaluation is available to download here.